future2r/jigsaw/README.md

 As soon as Java 11 is final released I will try to update this project to use an alternative to the current JAXB implementation.

 Thanks to [qualitype](http://qualitype.de) for inspiration.

+## To do
+* Set a version number for the non-application modules too.
+For now it looks like specifying a main class is required by the `jar` tool.
+But those modules have no main class...
+* Update to Open JDK 11 and use an alternative JAXB implementation.